ritika-11/PathFinder/README.md

 # PathFinder

-PathFinder is a web application implementing various shortest pathfinding algorithms in a 2D grid environment.
+<h3>PathFinder is a web application implementing various shortest pathfinding algorithms in a 2D grid environment.</h3>

 The algorithms included till now are
 1)A* search<br/>